Gzheng710-kiwi/1800_202530_DTC03/README.md

 - **Build Tool**: [Vite](https://vitejs.dev/)
 - **Backend**: Firebase Authentication, Firebase for hosting
 - **Database**: Firestore
-- **API**: DiceBear Avatar API
+- **API**: DiceBear Avatar API(https://www.dicebear.com/styles/big-smile/#big-smile)

 ---

 ## Usage

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit the hosted link(https://dtc03-e6c5d.web.app) of the app.
-2. Browse the list of hiking trails displayed on the main page.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
+2. Log in or sign up using your email and password.
+3. Add food items to your fridge by entering the item name and expiry date.
+4. Check the Dashboard for a quick overview of your food items and reminders.
-4. View your favorite hikes in the favorites section.
+5. View expiring and expired items in the Reminders section.
+6. Create or join a group to manage a shared fridge with family or roommates.
+7. Edit your profile information and customize your avatar on the Profile page.

 ---